 Who you are

-Whether you are working with another non-profit and looking to make a bigger impact; a stay-at-home parent looking to get back into the workforce; a relationship manager at a corporation or a recent grad wanting to apply your event coordination experience - you are someone driven by the need to work for a place with purpose.
-You want to grow your career in the non-profit sector working at the grassroots level with volunteers and your peers to meet and exceed fundraising targets.
-You have the spirit and the hustle to drive donations through the coordination of events such as the Jump Rope for Heart and Big Bike.
+Whether you are working with another non-profit in fund development; or sales, HR or relationship management at a corporation or you are in health promotion - you are someone driven by the need to work for a place with purpose.
+You want to grow your career in the non-profit sector working at the grassroots level with big businesses and individual volunteers to meet and exceed fundraising targets.
+You have the spirit and drive donations through Big Bike and Ski for Heart and the creativity to build fun, energetic and memorable events.
+You have the hustle to organize, rally and motivate hundreds of participants in-person and remotely over a five-week period of almost daily events from August to October and again in January while managing all of the administration year-round.

 How you will make an impact every day: